TooTall18T/tool_length_probe/docs/manual.md

 ---
 ## Further information:
 > [!NOTE]
-> The "xy max travel" parameter is not used in the routine.
+> The "xy max travel", "tool diam probe" and "tool diam offset" parameters are not used in the routine.